-With effect from March 31, 2005, an asset is required to be classified as doubtful, if it has remained NPA for more than 12 months.
+An asset is required to be classified as doubtful, if it has remained NPA for more than 12 months.
 A loan classified as doubtful has all the weaknesses inherent as that classified as sub-standard, with the added characteristic that the weaknesses make collection or liquidation in full, on the basis of currently known facts, conditions and values, highly questionable and improbable.